yamcs/yamcs/docs/server-manual/services/instance/file-listing.rst

 The BasicListingParser parses the file listing from a linebreak separated list of filenames.
 Directories are detected by checking whether the file name ends with a directory terminator.

+removePrependingRemotePath (boolean)
+    Whether the filenames in the file listing contain the remote path as a prefix.
+    Default: ``true``

 directoryTerminators (list)
     Directory terminators, used to determine whether a file name corresponds to a directory.
 Parsing will remove all prepending and ending directory terminators.